 When it comes to things to do, you should definitely check out Portsmouth Village.
 Tour and explore the area with a guided tour, visit the Theodore & Anne Salter House and Visitor Center, and see the exhibits there.

 Apart from climbing the lighthouse, you can also swim or relax on the beach, tour the Keeper’s Quarters Museum, or visit the Light Station Visitor Center.

 Shackleford Banks is also great for spending some time on the beach, but the more interesting activities here include searching for horses or nesting shorebirds, kayaking, and canoeing.

-An important thing to remember here is that the islands are undeveloped, so there are no paved roads, bathhouses, camp stores, or even trash cans on the seashore.
+An important thing to remember here is that these North Carolina islands are undeveloped, so there are no paved roads, bathhouses, camp stores, or even trash cans on the seashore.

 So, plan your visit ahead of time, and don’t forget to bring food, water, and all the necessary supplies with you.

 Also known as the “Poet of the People,” Carl Sandburg was an American poet, biographer, journalist, and editor.